etingof/pyasn1/README.txt

 For more information on pyasn1 APIs, please, refer to the doc/notes.html file in the distribution.

-Also refer to example modules -- one of them (x509.py) handles SSL certificate format.
+Also refer to example modules.
+Take a look at pyasn1-modules package -- maybe it already holds something useful to you.

 AVAILABILITY
 ------------